LambdaTest/documentation/docs/selenium-with-xunit.md

 ## Setting up Your Authentication
 ---

 Ensure you have your LambdaTest credentials to run C# automation scripts.
-Get these credentials from the LambdaTest Profile by heading to **Account Settings** > **Password & Securit**y tab.
+Get these credentials from the LambdaTest Profile by heading to **Account Settings** > **Password & Security** tab.

 2. Set your LambdaTest Username and Access Key in environment variables.